 Will I need to give evidence against my abuser in court?

-The vast majority of civil claims for foster placement abuse are settled out of court.
-However, you should be prepared give evidence about the abuse in court if necessary.
+The vast majority of civil claims for foster care abuse are settled out of court.
+However, you should be prepared to give evidence about the abuse in court if necessary.
 Your account of what happened is likely to be one of the strongest pieces of evidence and will hold great weight in a court room.
 If you do need to attend court, your lawyer will fully support you throughout.

 How much compensation for abuse in foster care will I receive?

 You will be able to recover compensation for abuse in foster care for physical and psychological injuries that have been caused by foster abuse.
 In addition, you may also be entitled to claim compensation for other losses, such as loss of earnings or treatment costs, if these can be attributed to the abuse.